Florastamine/FlockSDK/README.md

 ```bash
 ./build-linux-<target>.sh
 ```
-...to initiate the build process, where:
+to initiate the build process, where:
 * target = 32, 64

 For example: `build-linux-64.sh`.